liuchengxu/vim-clap/README.md

 There are generally two kinds of providers in vim-clap.

-1. Sync provider: suitable for these which are able to collect all the items in a short time, e.g., open buffers, command history.
-It's extremely easy to introduce a new synchoronous clap provider.
+1. Non-pure-async provider: suitable for these which are able to collect all the items in a short time, e.g., open buffers, command history.It will run sync if the source is not large.
+But it's also able to deal with the list that is huge, let's say 100,000+ lines/items, in which case vim-clap will choose to run the external filter in async.
+In a word, vim-clap can always be fast responsive.
+What's more, it's extremely easy to introduce a new non-pure-async clap provider as vim-clap provides the default implementation of `on_typed` and `source_async`.

-2. Async provider: suitable for the time-consuming jobs, e.g., grep a word in a directory.
+2. Pure async provider: suitable for the time-consuming jobs, e.g., grep a word in a directory.

 ### Provider arguments